July 2007 Archives

 You will be fat if friends in your social network are fat.
 Really?

-It's fashionable these days to let genes off the hook.
-This study acknowledges genes but targets environmental factors -- sort of.
-The authors seem to ease by that too.
-They found that proximity doesn't necessarily influence obesity.
+The authors document "a higher order effect", "a spreading process through the network", or "a cascade", whereby the fat begets fat, or as Christakis put it, "like an epidemic, a real epidemic".
+This study acknowledges genes but targets environmental factors too.
+For instance, they found found that mere proximity doesn't necessarily influence obesity.
 If your next door neighbor is obese, this won't influence your own chances of obesity, and thus they say, "local" environment doesn't matter.

 "Our findings that the weight gain of immediate neighbors did not affect the chance of weight gain in egos [primary subjects] and that geographic distance did not modify the effect for other types of alters (e.g., friends or siblings) helps rule out common exposure to local environmental factors as an explanation for our observations."

 But what might "local" environmental factors of obesity be?
 Intuitively, we surmise there's nothing unique about Framingham or Massachusetts, obesity-wise.
-That is there's no rural diet these days that differs significantly from the the urban diet, not Southern diet radically different from a Northern Yankee diet.
-Sure maybe you can find grits more easily in the South, but local traditions have usually been replaced by not-so-quaint global alternatives.
+That is there's no rural diet these days that differs significantly from the the urban diet, no Southern diet radically different from a Northern Yankee diet.
+Sure maybe you can find grits more easily in the South, but local traditions have usually been replaced by global alternatives.

 FF

-It is a "real epidemic", but disease language only gets us so far.
+These not-so-local habits make the jobs of photographers tasked with capturing footage for the ubiquitous evening news about alarming obesity trends easier every day.
+It is a "real epidemic", but how far does the language of disease get us?
 Sure it may be interesting to acknowledge that friends and family influence your perception of acceptable weight, as well as what you eat, your religious preferences, voting habits and almost all other choices or beliefs.
 But does this add meaning to the dilemma or is it just comfort food?

 Spend Money, Preserve our Way of Life

 In the end, the authors predict that people get fat together, therefore they'll get thin together, although in the study, there was a (to be expected) preponderance of weight gain.
-A seemingly obvious solution is to dump your fat friends, but the authors say no, no, no! -- don't "get rid of" any friends, since research "suggests" friends are good.
+A seemingly obvious solution is to unfriend your fat friends, but the authors say no, no, no! -- don't "get rid of" any friends, since research "suggests" friends are good.
 What to do then, with this health fad, this obesity meme?
 As we all know, change is the tough part.
-We've already errantly tried various flawed experiments to clamp down on the trend.
+We've already tried various flawed experiments to clamp down on the trend.

 (Image source: http://commons.wikimedia.org/wiki/Image:Soda_jerk_NYWTS.jpg)